bcaffo/LittleInferenceBook/manuscript/08_tcis.md

 attempting to balance unobserved covariates that might contaminate our results.
 Because of the randomization, it would be reasonable to compare the two groups without considering further variables.

-We cannot use the paired *t* interval that we just used for Galton's data, because the groups are independent.
+We cannot use the paired *t* interval that we just used for Gosset's data, because the groups are independent.
 Person 1 from the treated group has no relationship with person 1 from the control group.
 Moreover, the groups may have different sample sizes, so taking paired differences may not even be possible even if it isn't advisable in this setting.